jiehu567/CSUEB-Data-Science/_posts/2015-06-16-Install-Ubuntu.md

 7. Select **Installation Type**.
 Here if you wish to run only Ubuntu then select the **replace** option.
 Otherwise select the **install alongside** option.
 ![install option](/CSUEB-Big-Data/assets/image-installdesktop-4.jpg)

-8. If you selected to replace your operating system simply follow on screen instructions to complete the intsalltion.
+8. If you selected to replace your operating system simply follow on screen instructions to complete the installation.

 9. If you want to install alongside, you must select how much space to allocate for Ubuntu
 ![install option](/CSUEB-Big-Data/assets/image-installdesktop-5.jpg)
-Genrally at least 20gb is enough.
+Generally at least 20GB is enough.

 10. Once you have entered your location and information you will be asked to restart.
 ![install option](/CSUEB-Big-Data/assets/image-installdesktop-10.jpg)